 John Alec Baker is widely regarded as one of the greatest English writers on natural history in the twentieth century, based on his two published books, The Peregrine in 1967 and The Hill of Summer in 1969.

-Baker’s use of the English language to paint vivid pictures of nature in Essex woods, ploughed fields and mudflats is remarkable
+Baker’s amazing use of the English language to paint vivid pictures of nature in Essex woods, ploughed fields and mudflats is remarkable:

 After going out of print, The Peregrine was republished in 1984 and again in 2005, with both books being published by Collins in a combined volume, with extracts from Baker’s diaries, in 2010 and reissued in 2015.
 These editions also include extensive biographical information about Baker by Mark Cocker and John Fanshawe.

 The best analysis of the use of English by Baker comes in chapter 5, Hunting Life, of Robert Macfarlane’s book Landmarks (Hamish Hamilton, 2015).
 Another recommended book is Out of Essex by James Canton of the University of Essex (Signal Books, Oxford, 2013).
 In this examination of Essex authors (and there are more than you might think!)
 Chapter 1 deals with the life, work and countryside of J. A. Baker.